carlagarciapitarch/Anti-DENV-predictor/README.md

 **01_raw_data/**

-Contains the original data used as the starting point for the study.
+It contains the original data used as the starting point for the study.
 More specifically, it contains data obtained from five different databases: PubChem, BindingDB, ChEMBL, DenvInD, and DrugRepV.

 The data in this folder correspond to the original sources and are kept separate from the processed data to ensure the traceability of the analysis.

 **02_data_processing/**

-Contains the scripts and results related to data processing and cleaning.
+It contains the scripts and results related to data processing and cleaning.
 Depending on the dataset, the tasks performed include:
 - Filtering records for "dengue virus".
 - Filtering records based on activity values (IC50 or EC50).
 - Standardization of units.